NidhiSalian/Neurobiologically-Plausible-Behavioral-Prediction/README.md

 ## Acknowledgements

-I've used TimeDistributedDense() with my LSTM units to enable sequence to label mapping.
+I've used TimeDistributed() wrappers with my LSTM units to enable sequence to label mapping.
 It took me a while to wrap my head around it, but [this blogpost](https://machinelearningmastery.com/timedistributed-layer-for-long-short-term-memory-networks-in-python/) and [this github issue thread](https://github.com/keras-team/keras/issues/1029) definitely helped.

 ## Note